 What Does it Mean to Enterprise IT Professionals Developing

-national coverage and can plan to implement wireless applications with
+national coverage.
+You can now plan to implement wireless applications with

-40-50 Kbps speeds.
+35-40 Kbps (higher for 1xRTT) effective speed.
 This is a respectable speed for most enterprise

 applications (be it wireless e-mail, field service, wireless CRM or